urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP2.md

 To adjust the PID constants, I first set the KP value and then I add KD and KI by trying a lot of different values until the car beahved really close to the desired way.
 Increasing of decreasing those constant according to the behavior I observed in each case.

-To reset the value of the integral cummulative part I decided to
+To reset the value of the integral cummulative part I decided to have an error accumulator whose maximum value is established, so that the When the accumulated error is higher, it is reset to zero value.
+I spent some time adjusting this value, until I check it worked properly.

-#### Key states:
+### Obtained results:

 ## Ackerman Model: